 The goal of personality typing is for the individual to identify a best-fit personality type.
 Too often the learner is left with a type code that may or may not have personal meaning and a report that gets filed in the drawer.
 Personality typing often focuses on parts since people can’t hold 16 types in their heads.
 These parts are the dichotomies that can be misleading when taken out of the context of the whole.

-Human Agility Mapping focuses on building self-awareness skills and learner owned identification of their own personality patterns.
-The practices that help them develop the needed agility stay with them throughout their lifetime.
+The Berens CORE Approach focuses on building self-awareness skills and learner owned identification of their own personality patterns through our pioneered CORE Self-Discovery Process™.
+The practices that help them develop much needed agility stay with them throughout their lifetime.
 Most of all the information learned about themselves and others is so profound that it can be life changing.
 With the models held lightly, there is room to grow and develop and a high degree of buy in.

 |Goal||Getting a type code or a label.||Increasing conscious use of strengths and inclinations as well as interpersonal agility.|